 AANDDD, that’s it!
 That’s how you measure the ROI on your Instagram Influencer Marketing campaigns.
 Now that you know how to do it, there’s no excuse not to ;)

 Btw, if you want to learn more about influencer marketing, check out these articles on how to measure what an influencer is worth, how to find the most valuable Instagram influencers, how to reach out to influencers, the best Instagram content scheduling and post automation tools, and how to measure your influencer marketing ROI.
-If you want to learn more about effective Instagram growth strategies in general, read these articles on how to grow your Instagram, how the Instagram algorithm works, how to build an Instagram repost account that makes money, how to make money on Instagram, why your Instagram account isn’t growing, the best Instagram bots, the state of Instagram bots in 2020, how to automate an Instagram bot that isn’t spammy, everything you need to know abut Instagram hashtags, how to create effective Instagram story ads, how to create effective Instagram sponsored posts, how to check if you’re shadowbanned, how to monetize your Medium article, how to automate your Instagram posts, how to increase your Instagram engagement rate, how to find the best times to post, and everything you need to know about TikTok Bots
+If you want to learn more about effective Instagram growth strategies in general, read these articles on what Instagram really is and how works, how the Instagram algorithm works, Instagram niches and why they are the key to growth, how to grow your Instagram, how to build an Instagram repost account that makes money, how to make money on Instagram, why your Instagram account isn’t growing, the best Instagram bots, the state of Instagram bots, how to pick the right Instagram username, Instagram bots 2021, how to automate an Instagram bot that isn’t spammy, everything you need to know abut Instagram hashtags, how to create effective Instagram story ads, how to create effective Instagram sponsored posts, how to check if you’re shadowbanned, how to monetize your Medium article, how to automate your Instagram posts, how to increase your Instagram engagement rate, how to find the best times to post, and everything you need to know about TikTok Bots.

 Hope they help!